mohitpai/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

         Learn how to create a decision rule in [this section](../offer-library/creating-decision-rules.md).

-1. When you select segments or decision rules, you can see information on the estimated qualified profiles.
+1. When you select audiences or decision rules, you can see information on the estimated qualified profiles.
 Click **[!UICONTROL Refresh]** to update data.

     >[!NOTE]
     >